Community Advocacy

 Who is the Service For?

-The advocate’s priority will always be to assist the client to self-advocate wherever possible, therefore the client should expect to leave the session with some ideas and practical tools to help progress their issue themselves.
+If a client requires one-to-one advocacy support at one of our hubs, the client should expect to leave the session with some ideas and practical tools to help progress their issue themselves.

 Further Information